-To an athlete this might mean a good pace jog while to most of us this means a brisk walk or slow speed cycling.
-There is really no lower limit for low impact cardio as long as its continuous and raises your heart rate a bit.
+To an athlete, this might mean a good pace jog.
+While to most of us this means a brisk walk or slow-speed cycling.
+There is really no lower limit for low-impact cardio as long as it’s continuous and raises your heart rate a bit.

-Typically you will get a bit sweaty after a while of low impact cardio but not so much that you have to immediately take a shower.
-So taking a walk in the park for an hour can be considered low impact cardio but if you jog for an hour you will very likely have a soaking wet shirt.
+Typically you will get a bit sweaty after a while of low-impact cardio but not so much that you have to immediately take a shower.
+So taking a walk in the park for an hour can be considered low impact cardio.
+But if you jog for an hour you will very likely have a soaking wet shirt.
 This is not low impact anymore.

 Low impact cardio is very important for overall health in all ages.
-For seniors its especially important because as we get older our capacity for higher intensity exercise declines.
+For seniors it’s especially important because as we get older our capacity for higher intensity exercise declines.
 Our ability to recover from intense exercise and activities becomes longer as well.